Enjoy 20% off all plans by following us on social media. Check out other promotions!

 2. Server returns the translated timestamp: This requires processing on the server, but you don't have to ship timestamp formatting rules for various languages to the client.
 However, since translation is done on the server, clients cannot manipulate the timestamp on the client.

-3. Intl.DateTimeFormat API: Modern browsers can leverage the Intl.DateTimeFormat() API to transform a raw timestamp into a translated datetime string.
+3. Intl API: Modern browsers can leverage Intl.DateTimeFormat() and Intl.RelativeTimeFormat() to transform a raw timestamp into translated datetime strings in the desired format.

 const date = new Date(Date.UTC(2021, 11, 20, 3, 23, 16, 738));